German Industrial Production Recovers In January

 Excluding energy and construction, industrial output gained 1.1 percent from December.

-Production of intermediate goods moved up 4.4 percent and consumer goods output climbed 4.0 percent.
-Meanwhile, capital goods output was down 2.1 percent.
+Production of intermediate goods gained 4.4 percent and consumer goods output climbed 4.0 percent.
+Meanwhile, capital goods output decreased 2.1 percent.

+The chemical industry, food industry and machine maintenance and assembly had a positive influence, while the auto industry made a notable negative contribution.

 Data showed that energy production recorded a decline of 3.7 percent in January.
 On the other hand, construction output increased 2.7 percent compared to the previous month.